fbsoares-lu/fbsoares-lu/README.md

 - 🧑🏽‍💻 Working at [INSOLE](https://insole.com.br) as a Software Engineer
 - 👨🏾‍🎓 Bachelor of Computer Science from the Catholic University of Pernambuco
-- 📚 Graduate student in Interaction Design for Digital Artifacts at CESAR School

 #### Personal Projects